To Stain or Not to Stain your Fence

 Staining Acts as Protection

 Staining your fence will provide an additional layer of protection against wood warping due to moisture and heat.
-It also helps to fend off rot, insects and other major wear and tear.
-This gives your fence a longer shelf life.
-Keep in mind you will need to plan to reapply stain once every 3 to 5 years.
+It also helps to fend off rot, insects, and other major wear and tear, giving your fence a natural beauty and a longer shelf life.
+For most wood types, we need to reapply stain once every 3 to 5 years and add sealing every 2-3 years for color retention.
+Keep in mind climate and the type of wood might requiring staining more often.

 Residential and Commercial Fence Staining